 - 7:00 am or 8:00 am Morning pick up from your hotel

-- Visit to our local school with 188 kids: This is an opportunity to help us create a positive social impact
+- Visit to our local school with 188 kids

-- 9:00 am Visit to a family owned coffee plantation where you will receive free coffee and tea samples to taste
+- 9:00 am Visit to an organic coffee plantation.
+You will receive free coffee and tea samples to taste

 - 10.00 am From here we will start cycling across village and towards rice paddies.
 We will stop to meet local farmers.
 We will also cycle pass local temples